bhontz/ThunkableIdeaExchange/README.md

   * Allows a user to log themselves out and Log In as another user or Sign Up as a new user.

-  * Creates and maintains a unique userID internal to the app which will allow us to attribute data entered into the app by user.
+  * Creates and maintains a unique userID internal to the app which will allow us to associate users with the data they enter.
 The userID is additionally saved as a stored variable.

 When scnLogin opens, we set our three user editable text fields to their appropriate stored variables, and we display the userID stored variable